sri-anirudh/Production-Todo-list-app/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to help improve this tool:
+If you'd like to help improve this tool
 ---

 Built with ❤️ for self!